valerieniloinsigh31/FitForWork_v1/README.md

 control and click on line, takes you to line - code style and linting issues.
 Tells you where you have imported something and not used it.</p>

+<p>Lighthouse testing</p>
+Screengrabs of results for different screens (with a desktop version and a mobile version)

+FFW:
+On desktop:
+On mobile:

+All Plans
+On desktop:
+On mobile:

+Plan Detail
+On desktop:
+On mobile:

+Shopping Bag
+On desktop:
+On mobile:

+Checkout
+On desktop:
+On mobile:

+Checkout success
+On desktop:
+On mobile:

+Profile
+On desktop:
+On mobile:

+Add plan
+On desktop:
+On mobile:

+Login
+On desktop:
+On mobile:

+Logout
+On desktop:
+On mobile:

+Register
+On desktop:
+On mobile:

 <Debugger>

 PythonTutor and Javascript Tutor, as used in tutorials